 The Company has determined performance obligations are satisfied over time for customer contracts where RBC provides services to customers and also for a limited number of product sales.
-RBC has determined over-time revenue recognition is appropriate for our service revenue contracts as they create or enhance an asset that the customer controls throughout the duration of the contract.
-Approximately 6% of the Company's revenue was recognized in this manner based on sales for the first quarter of fiscal 2019.
-Over-time revenue recognition is appropriate for customer contracts with product sales in which the product sold has no alternative use to RBC without significant economic loss and an enforceable right to payment exists, including a normal profit margin from the customer, in the event of contract termination.
-These types of contracts comprised less than 1% of total sales for the three-month period ended June 30, 2018.
-For both of these types of contracts, revenue is recognized in an over-time model based on the extent of progress towards completion of the performance obligation.
-The Company utilizes the cost-to-cost measure of progress for over-time contracts as we believe this measure best depicts the transfer of control to the customer, which occurs as we incur costs on contracts.
+RBC has determined revenue recognition over time is appropriate for our service revenue contracts as they create or enhance an asset that the customer controls throughout the duration of the contract.
+Approximately 7% of the Company's revenue was recognized in this manner based on sales for the three and six-month periods ended September 29, 2018, respectively.
+Revenue recognition over time is appropriate for customer contracts with product sales in which the product sold has no alternative use to RBC without significant economic loss and an enforceable right to payment exists, including a normal profit margin from the customer, in the event of contract termination.
+These types of contracts comprised less than 1% of total sales for both the three and six-month periods ended September 29, 2018, respectively.
+For both of these types of contracts, revenue is recognized over time based on the extent of progress towards completion of the performance obligation.
+The Company utilizes the cost-to-cost measure of progress for over-time revenue recognition contracts as we believe this measure best depicts the transfer of control to the customer, which occurs as we incur costs on contracts.
 Revenues, including profits, are recorded proportionally as costs are incurred.
-Costs to fulfill include labor, materials, subcontractors' costs, and other direct and indirect costs.
+Costs to fulfill include labor, materials, subcontractors' costs, and other direct and indirect